isisaddons-legacy/isis-module-security/README.md

 [![Build Status](https://travis-ci.org/isisaddons/isis-module-security.png?branch=master)](https://travis-ci.org/isisaddons/isis-module-security)

-*This is substantially complete, but still work-in-progress; see section below for detailed status*

 This module, intended for use within [Apache Isis](http://isis.apache.org), provides the ability to manage *user*s, *role*s, and *permission*s.
 Users have roles, roles have permissions, and permissions are associated with *application feature*s.
 These features are derived from the Isis metamodel and can be scoped at either a _package_, _class_ or individual _class member_.